Fred Harris (British politician): Political career

+Personal life

 Fred Harris had three children with his first wife – Roger who became an engineer in Kenya, Gillian, who also moved to East Africa, and Jacqueline who worked as secretary to the Deputy Chairman of the Conservative Party.
 His wife died in 1955.
 In 1957 he married Joan Bagnall.
 He lived in Woldingham, Surrey and on his farm in Subukia, Kenya.

 Harris was very keen on sport.
-He had held a schoolboy cricket record and played football (soccer) in the Spartan League.
+He had held a schoolboy cricket record and played football in the Spartan League.
 He played tennis all his life and was an occasional croc hunter.
 He campaigned successfully for Croydon Council to build Croydon Sports Arena in South Norwood.
 He was also a racehorse owner, with Gordon Richards as a regular jockey.
 In the 1940s he had a considerable lucky streak, with 50 wins out of 90 outings.
 His horse 'Now or Never' won the Great Metropolitan at Epsom in 1948.

 Harris died in January 1979, aged 63, in Kenya, after a long illness.